 Fortunately, there are care options available to patients in this situation.
 Health Quest’s team can provide a range of therapies designed to address the various symptoms of Post-Concussion Syndrome.
 Using a wide variety of modalities, and by making sure patients are comfortable with their therapy program every step of the way, our staff will help patients regain health and normalcy, overcoming this serious condition.

 Did you know that even with treatment, those who experience a concussion can still develop Post-Concussion Syndrome?
 Our specialists are equipped to treat patients who are not responding to standard concussion protocols using safe, drug-free therapies.
-Read more about how we approach concussion treatment and schedule an appointment online.
+Read more about how we approach concussion treatment and online.

 Concussions are a type of traumatic brain injury — or TBI — caused by one of two primary causes: